 Over 100 quids for a home phone is not a price everybody will be willing to pay.

-up to 45 meters
+Up to 45 metres

-4.5-centimetre illuminated LCD colour display
+4.5-centimetre illuminated LCD colour screen

 Nuisance Call Block, Talking Caller ID, Do Not Disturb, Power backup Operation, 40 minutes Advanced Answering Machine, Eco Mode Plus